ALRhub/fancy_gym/docs/source/guide/upgrading_envs.rst

 Creating new MP Environments
 ----------------------------

+This guide will explain to you how to upgrade an existing step-based Gymnasium environment into one, that supports Movement Primitives (MPs).
+If you are looking for a guide to build such a Gymnasium environment instead, please have a look at `this guide <https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/>`__.

 In case a required task is not supported yet in the MP framework, it can be created relatively easy.
 For the task at hand, the following `interface <https://github.com/ALRhub/fancy_gym/tree/master/fancy_gym/black_box/raw_interface_wrapper.py>`__